Satoru Iwata: Early years (2000–2002)

 In 2000, Iwata joined Nintendo as the head of its corporate planning division and took a seat on the board of directors.
 Over the next two years, he sought to reduce the cost and length of game development while preserving quality.
-During his first two years at Nintendo, the company saw profit increases of 20 and 41 percent, values which are at least partially attributable to his work.
+During his first two years at Nintendo, the company saw profit increases of 20 and 41 percent, values which were at least partially attributable to his work.
 When Yamauchi, the company's president since 1949, retired on May 24, 2002, Iwata succeeded as Nintendo's fourth president with Yamauchi's blessing.
 He was the first Nintendo president unrelated to the Yamauchi family through blood or marriage since its founding in 1889.
 Yamauchi left the company in Iwata's hands with a final request: "that Nintendo give birth to wholly new ideas and create hardware which reflects that ideal.
 And make software that adheres to that same standard."
 Iwata inherited a company that promoted individualism, with a policy established by Yamauchi to create new development positions as needed.
 However, this inhibited efficient collaboration between certain departments.